Tianhao25/yaobinwen.github.io/_posts/2017/2017-08-07-Synergic-actions.md

 ---
 layout: post
-title: Synergic Actions: Make the Best Use of Your Daily Life And Work
+title: Synergic Actions &colon; Make the Best Use of Your Daily Life And Work
 date: 2017-08-07
 comments: true